-Our Faculty does not provide any grants or other funding options that are intended to cover tuition fees of foreign-language study programs.
+Our Faculty does not provide any grants or other funding options that are intended to cover tuition fees of foreign-language study programmes.

 The Faculty rewards the most successful students by giving the top 10% of the best students in the class a merit-based scholarship.
-This scholarship applies to all active students who achieve excellent academic results in the previous year.
-The scholarship is awarded to students with the best “average grade” which is calculated as an arithmetic average of all grades the student achieved in the previous academic year.
+This scholarship applies to all active students who achieved excellent academic results in the previous year.
+The scholarship is awarded to students with the best average grade which is calculated as an arithmetic average of all grades the student achieved in the previous academic year.

 More information on merit-based scholarships, research scholarships, eligibility criteria and rules for awarding scholarships is available on our Faculty website.

-Other options of funding your studies can be found through national governments and other institutions.
+Other options of funding your studies can be found through national governments and other non-state institutions.
 The Czech Ministry of Education, Youth, and Sports (MEYS) offers scholarships to foreign students and researchers.
-These scholarships are based on exchange programs agreed between the Czech Republic and other countries.
-They last anywhere between 2 to 10 months and each of them is subject to specific eligibility criteria.
+These scholarships are based on exchange programmes and agreements between the Czech Republic and other countries.
+They last anywhere between 2 to 10 months and each of them defines specific eligibility criteria.
 You can find out more information about scholarships available for the academic year 2020/2021 on the MEYS website.